 The annual candlelit Lucia procession on 13 December is perhaps one of the more exotic-looking Swedish customs, with girls and boys clad in white full-length gowns singing songs together.

 The real candles once used are now often battery-powered, but there is still a special atmosphere when the lights are dimmed and the sound of the children singing grows as they enter from an adjacent room.

 Tradition has it that Lucia is to wear ‘light in her hair’, which in practice means a crown of electric candles in a wreath on her head.
 Each of her handmaidens carries a candle, too.
 Parents gather in the dark with their mobile cameras at the ready.

 The star boys, who like the handmaidens are dressed in white gowns, carry stars on sticks and have tall paper cones on their heads.
-The brownies bring up the rear, carrying small lanterns.
+The Christmas elves bring up the rear, carrying small lanterns.